 - 2 tsp demerara or raw sugar

-- 3 oz boiling water (plus more boiling water to heat mugs)
+- 3 ounces boiling water (plus more boiling water to heat mugs)

-Preheat 2 glass mugs with boiling water and discard water.
+Preheat 2 glass mugs with boiling water, discarding water before adding the cocktail.

 Clear all flammable materials from mixing area.
-Lay down a damp towel or 2 to soak up potential spills.
+Lay down a damp towel or two to soak up potential spills.
 Keep a fire extinguisher on hand.

-Pour sugar, scotch and boiling water into one of the mugs, and ignite with a match.
+Add the sugar, scotch and boiling water into one of the mugs, and carefully ignite with a match.

-Very carefully, pour flaming liquid back and forth from mug to mug (about 5 times).
+Very carefully, pour the flaming liquid back and forth from mug to mug, about 5 times.

-Pour drink evenly into mugs and extinguish flame.
+Divide the drink evenly between the two mugs and extinguish the flames.

 Garnish each mug with a lemon twist.